 The mistaken belief that crematories cremate multiple people at once in the same chamber has led to the also-mistaken belief that the ashes of several different people become mixed together in the process.
 This is simply not true.

-Absent special circumstances upon the direction of the family, crematories in the United States (and most other countries) do not cremate more than one loved one at a time.
+Absent special circumstances upon the direction of the family, crematories in most countries do not cremate more than one loved one at a time.
 According to the International Cemetery, Cremation and Funeral Association, multiple simultaneous cremations would never occur without written permission.
 Funeral homes and crematories are strictly regulated to ensure loved ones are treated with dignity and respect throughout the cremation process.

 Unless there are special circumstances and the family has requested otherwise, Dignity Memorial providers cremate only one loved one at a time and thoroughly clean the cremation chamber after every cremation.
 Our custody-of-care program ensures that we meticulously safeguard your loved one's identity with every step of —and that the ashes you get back after a cremation are your loved one's own.